 A Herbert Smith Freehills entity may be an intermediary in a matter on which you have instructed us or propose to instruct us and may have obligations to report those matters to the relevant tax authority in one or more Member State.

-Information about reportable arrangements, the first step of which was made on or after 25 June 2018, will need to be filed by 31 August 2020.
+Cross border arrangements, the first step of which was made on or after 25 June 2018, will need analysed and, if reportable, details filed.
 After this initial reporting phase, information in respect of reportable arrangements must be filed within 30 days of particular trigger events relating to an intermediary's involvement.
 The date from which this obligation arises may be different in different countries.

 What types of tax arrangements are covered?